lumeland/blog/posts/lume-3.1.0.md

 date: "2025-09-07T00:00:00.000Z"
 ---

-This is the first minor version of Lume 3.x, and it's dedicated to [**Alexandre Bóveda**](https://en.wikipedia.org/wiki/Alexandre_B%C3%B3veda), a financial officer and politician who was executed on 17 August 1936 by the Franco dictatorship because of his Galician ideals.
+The first minor version of Lume 3.x is dedicated to [**Alexandre Bóveda**](https://en.wikipedia.org/wiki/Alexandre_B%C3%B3veda), a financial officer and politician who was executed on 17 August 1936 by the Franco dictatorship because of his Galician ideals.
 The night before his death,